-A payoff profile shows the scenarios under which a trade will make money and the scenarios under which a trade will lose money.
+A payoff profile shows the scenarios under which a trade will make money and the scenarios under which it will lose money.

-In the most common case it is a simple graph that plots the change in price of the underlying security on the horizontal axis and the change in price of the derivative security on the vertical axis
+In the most common case, it is a simple graph that plots the change in the price of the underlying security on the horizontal axis and the change in the price of the derivative security on the vertical axis.

 The horizontal axis tracks the change in the value of the underlying.
-The vertical axis tracks the change in value of the derivative instrument.
-O or origin represents the current underlying price and the change in the underlying as well as as the derivative instrument is marked in a single unit (+1, +2, +3).
+The vertical axis tracks the change in the value of the derivative instrument.
+O or origin represents the current underlying price.
+The changes in the underlying and the derivative instrument are marked in a single unit (+1, +2, +3).

-For most contract types, this simple tool can be used to highlight the cashflow profile of a transaction type.
-We use the same tool for Forwards, Futures, Interest Rate Swaps and Options as well as to dissect exotic products into more basic forms.
+For most contract types, use this simple tool to highlight the cash flow profile of a transaction type.
+We use the same tool for Forwards, Futures, Interest Rate Swaps, Options and for dissecting exotic products into basic forms.

-A long position (you are a buyer) forward contract is used when you wish to hedge yourself against the risk of rising prices in the future.
-A short position (you are a seller) is used when you wish to hedge yourself against the risk of falling prices in the future.
+You will use a long position (you are a buyer) forward contract when you wish to hedge yourself against the risk of rising prices in the future.
+To hedge yourself against the risk of falling prices in the future use a short position (you are a seller).
 The next four figures walk through the calculation of payoff profiles for a long forward contract.

 There are four quadrants, I, II, III, IV, rotating clockwise through the grid above.

-- Quadrant I – Underlying prices fall, derivative value increases
+- Quadrant I – Underlying prices fall, the derivative value increases

-- Quadrant II – Underlying prices rise, derivative value rises
+- Quadrant II – Underlying prices rise, the derivative value rises

-- Quadrant III – Underlying prices fall, derivative value falls
+- Quadrant III – Underlying prices fall, the derivative value falls

-- Quadrant IV – Underlying prices rise, derivative value falls
+- Quadrant IV – Underlying prices rise, the derivative value falls